-1. Is reasonably perceived as being motivated by either any actual or perceived characteristic, such as race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression, or a mental, physical or sensory disability, or by any other distinguishing characteristic;

-2. By any other distinguishing characteristic; and that

-- Takes place on school property, at any school-sponsored function, on a school bus, or off school grounds, as provided for in N.J.S.A.
-18A:37-15.3; that - 3.
-Stubstantially disrupts or interferes with the orderly operation of the school or the rights of other students; and that - A reasonable person should know, under the circumstances, that the act(s) will have the effect of physically or emotionally harming a student pupil or damaging the student's pupil's property, or placing a student in reasonable fear of physical or emotional harm to his/her person or damage to his/her property; or - b5.
-Has the effect of insulting or demeaning any student or group of students pupils; or - c6.
-Creates a hostile educational environment for the student pupil by interfering with a student's pupil's education or by severely or pervasively causing physical or emotional harm to the student pupil.
+- 1. Is reasonably perceived as being motivated by either any actual or perceived characteristic, such as race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression, or a mental, physical or sensory disability, or by any other distinguishing characteristic; - 2.
+Takes place on school property, at any school-sponsored function, on a school bus, or off school grounds, as provided for in N.J.S.A.
+18A:37-15.3; - 3.
+Substantially disrupts or interferes with the orderly operation of the school or the rights of other students; and that - a.
+A reasonable person should know, under the circumstances, that the act(s) will have the effect of physically or emotionally harming a student or damaging the student's property, or placing a student in reasonable fear of physical or emotional harm to their person or damage to their property; or - b.
+Has the effect of insulting or demeaning any student or group of students; or - c.
+Creates a hostile educational environment for the student by interfering with a student's education or by severely or pervasively causing physical or emotional harm to the student.